RWTH-ACS/cricket/README.md

 - `libcrypto`
 - `libtirpc`

-libtirpc built as part of the main Makefile.
+libtirpc is built as part of the main Makefile.

 On the system where the Cricket server should be executed, the appropriate NVIDIA drivers should be installed.